jiasong18/Ant-Media-Server-Wiki/Turn-Server-Installation.md

-# What is a Turn Server ?
+# What is a TURN Server ?

 A TURN server is a network entity in charge of relaying media in VoIP related protocols.
 This includes SIP, H.323, WebRTC and other protocols.